duleorlovic/blog/_posts/2016-04-13-css-and-html-tips.markdown

   line, wrap means that it is allowed to go onto multiple lines.
 This two properites can be shorhanded in one `flex-flow: row nowrap`
 * `justify-content: flex-start | flex-end | center | space-between |
-  space-around | space-evenly` aligment when items are inflexible. space around means that all items have same space around (before first there is no items so that's why it is single space) if you need exactly same space from start to first and first to second, use space-evenly.
+  space-around | space-evenly` alignment when items are inflexible. space around means that all items have same space around (before first there is no items so that's why it is single space) if you need exactly same space from start to first and first to second, use space-evenly.